richa-singhx/BiomedParse/README.md

 bash docker/setup_inside_docker.sh
 source docker/data_env.sh
 ``` -->

+## Citation
+Please cite our paper if you use the code, model, or data.

+Zhao, T., Gu, Y., Yang, J. et al. A foundation model for joint segmentation, detection and recognition of biomedical objects across nine modalities.
+Nat Methods (2024). https://doi.org/10.1038/s41592-024-02499-w

 ## Usage and License Notices
 The model described in this repository is provided for research and development use only.
 The model is not intended for use in clinical decision-making or for any other clinical use, and the performance of the model for clinical use has not been established.
 You bear sole responsibility for any use of this model, including incorporation into any product intended for clinical use.